← Tools

 A Unix timestamp is the number of seconds elapsed since 1 January 1970 00:00:00 UTC (the Unix Epoch).
 It is timezone-independent and used universally in computing, databases, and APIs.
 See: MDN Date reference.
 Read more: Timestamp Conversion Methods Across Programming Languages.

 JavaScript's Date.now() returns milliseconds — divide by 1000 to get seconds.
+Format timestamp-heavy JSON responses with the JSON Formatter.

 Common Use Cases